 - 12.5.1 It is the grower's responsibility to ensure that plots are inspected by an authorized inspector prior to swathing or harvesting. - 12.5.2 A plot that is cut, swathed or harvested prior to crop inspection is not eligible for pedigree. - 12.5.3 The plot must be inspected at a stage of growth when varietal purity is best determined.
-Crops not inspected at the proper stage for best determining varietal purity may be cause for declining pedigreed status. - 12.5.4 All plots must be inspected by an authorized inspector at least once before harvest. - 12.5.5 Cereal plots must be inspected between heading and maturity. - 12.5.6 Soybean plots must be inspected at maturity when at least 90% of the plants have dropped all their leaves and the mature plants have distinguishing pod, pubescence and hilum colour characteristics. - 12.5.7 Fababean plots must be inspected at full flower (low tannin small seeded varieties) or at maturity as leaves begin to drop (other varieties) - 12.5.8 Chickpea, Lentil and Lupin plots must be inspected at full flower. - 12.5.9 Bean (all types) plots must be inspected between 7 to 14 days after inception of flowering when flower colour can be observed. - 12.5.10 Pea (all types) plots must be inspected at the early flower stage about 60 days after planting. - 12.5.11 Flax plots must be inspected at full bloom.
-The inspection should take place in the morning. - 12.5.12 Buckwheat and Canaryseed plots must be inspected when the crops are in bloom.
+Crops not inspected at the proper stage for best determining varietal purity may be cause for declining pedigreed status. - 12.5.4 All plots must be inspected by an authorized inspector at least once before harvest. - 12.5.5 Cereal plots must be inspected between heading and maturity. - 12.5.6 Soybean plots must be inspected at maturity when at least 90% of the plants have dropped all their leaves and the mature plants have distinguishing pod, pubescence and hilum colour characteristics. - 12.5.7 Fababean, Chickpea, Lentil, Lupin, Bean and Pea crops must be inspected at flowering. - 12.5.8 Flax plots must be inspected at full bloom.
+The inspection should take place in the morning. - 12.5.9 Buckwheat and Canaryseed plots must be inspected when the crops are in bloom.